OpenDSA/OpenDSA/RST/en/Glossary.rst

       its work.
       See :term:`recursion`.

+   recursive call
+      Within a :term:`recursive function`, it is a call that the function makes to itself.

+   recursive function
+      A function that includes a :term:`recursive call`.

    reduction
       In algorithm analysis, the process of deriving asymptotic bounds for one :term:`problem` from the asymptotic bounds of another.